 Zimmerman, Bingenheimer, & Notaro, 2002).
 Additionally, more formally structured programs-school programs and skills training, community centers, counseling services, and religious institutions-facilitate social capital among youth (Werner, 1992; for a review, see Hawkins, Catalano, & Miller, 1992) and/or serve as an extension of family resources and monitoring (Murry & Brody, 1999).
 These different interventions and programs can shield youth from the negative consequences of adversity.
-However, given research about the intersectionality of experiences, researchers, policymakers, and practitioners may want to consider how children's resiliency to parental incarceration-and the policies and practices that foster resiliency-might depend on children's risk factors.
-For example, effective policies and practices geared toward children with a relatively low risk of being exposed to parental incarceration.
+However, given research about the intersectionality of experiences, researchers, policymakers, and practitioners may want to consider how children's resiliency-might depend on children's risk factors.
+For example, effective policies and practices geared toward children with a relatively low risk of being exposed to parental incarceration may be very different than effective policies and practices geared toward children with a relatively moderate or relatively high risk of being exposed to parental incarceration.